Increasing usability & accessibility of complex weather apps

 Home screen

-* Set semantic colours before CTAs to reduce confusion
+* Decide on semantic weather warning colours before CTA button colours to reduce confusion

-* Long swipe gestures are challenging for some users
+* Long swipe gestures are too challenging for some users and conflic with mental models

 Dashboards